muratkeremozcan/cctdd/ch05-InputDetail/InputDetail.md

 We hard-coded a value for the placeholder attribute to make the test pass (Green 1).

 We refactored the hard-coded value to be instead a prop.
 We added the prop to the types, to the arguments of the component, and we used that argument for the value of the placeholder attribute (Refactor 1).
-This became a pattern in the subsequent cycles.

-- Add the prop to the types
-- Add it to the arguments or the component
-- Add it with a matching attribute to a tag

 <br />